gesund-ai/gesundai_workshop/Dataset/Annotation/README.md

 2. Select data from list.

-3. Show or hide ground truth for problem type **instance segmentation**
+3. Show or hide ground truth for problem type **segmentation and object detection**

 ### Option 2: Show Ground Truth From Card View